Landon Pigg

-Landon Pigg (born August 6, 1983) is an American singer-songwriter and actor.
+Landon Christian Anderson Pigg (born August 6, 1983) is an American singer-songwriter and actor.

-Early life, education and childhood career

-Pigg was born in Nashville, Tennessee.
-When he was a child, his family moved to Oak Park, Illinois, a suburb of Chicago, and he and two of his siblings, Cari-Ann and Gabriel, sang commercial jingles with their father's direction.
-They all attended Grace Lutheran School in River Forest, Illinois.

-He returned to Nashville as a teenager. where he attended high school at the Christ Presbyterian Academy.
-During Pigg's adolescence, his father offered him informal music education and encouraged his curiosity with music.
-He also credits his mother for nourishing his poetic side.

 Invisible Children

 In November 2011 Landon uploaded a video to his YouTube account encouraging fans to donate to the cause.
 With a donation of twenty dollars or more to his music blog donation page, he entered users into a raffle.
 The three people that were chosen were contacted and asked their favorite song by Landon.
 Those three people got a personalized YouTube video of Landon thanking them for their donation with a special performance of their chosen song.
-David and Luca chose "Falling in Love at a Coffee Shop," Paige chose "Take a Chance," and Karen chose "Little Darlin'."
-He was able to help contribute to the overall musician's donation count of 600,000 dollars.
-In addition to his fundraising competition, he played at the Nashville, Tennessee location on the "Break the Silence" tour for Invisible Children.
-It was held at Lipscomb University on Monday, April 25, 2011.